arangodb/docs/3.7/http/general.md

 The following should be noted about how ArangoDB handles client errors in its HTTP layer:

-* client requests using an HTTP version signature different than *HTTP/1.0* or *HTTP/1.1* will get an *HTTP 505* (HTTP version not supported) error in return.
+- client requests using an HTTP version signature different than *HTTP/1.0* or *HTTP/1.1* will get an *HTTP 505* (HTTP version not supported) error in return.
-* ArangoDB will reject client requests with a negative value in the *Content-Length* request header with *HTTP 411* (Length Required).
+- ArangoDB will reject client requests with a negative value in the `Content-Length` request header with *HTTP 411* (Length Required).
-* ArangoDB doesn't support POST with *transfer-encoding: chunked* which forbids the *Content-Length* header above.
+- ArangoDB doesn't support POST with `Transfer-Encoding: chunked` which forbids the `Content-Length` header above.
-* the maximum URL length accepted by ArangoDB is 16K.
+- the maximum URL length accepted by ArangoDB is 16K.
 Incoming requests with longer URLs will be rejected with an *HTTP 414* (Request-URI too long) error.
-* if the client sends a *Content-Length* header with a value bigger than 0 for an HTTP GET, HEAD, or DELETE request, ArangoDB will process the request, but will write a warning to its log file.
+- if the client sends a `Content-Length` header with a value bigger than 0 for an HTTP GET, HEAD, or DELETE request, ArangoDB will process the request, but will write a warning to its log file.
-* when the client sends a *Content-Length* header that has a value that is lower than the actual size of the body sent, ArangoDB will respond with *HTTP 400* (Bad Request).
+- when the client sends a `Content-Length` header that has a value that is lower than the actual size of the body sent, ArangoDB will respond with *HTTP 400* (Bad Request).
-* if clients send a *Content-Length* value bigger than the actual size of the body of the request, ArangoDB will wait for about 90 seconds for the client to complete its request.
+- if clients send a `Content-Length` value bigger than the actual size of the body of the request, ArangoDB will wait for about 90 seconds for the client to complete its request.
 If the client does not send the remaining body data within this time, ArangoDB will close the connection.
 Clients should avoid sending such malformed requests as this will block one tcp connection, and may lead to a temporary file descriptor leak.
-* when clients send a body or a *Content-Length* value bigger than the maximum allowed value (512 MB), ArangoDB will respond with *HTTP 413* (Request Entity Too Large).
+- when clients send a body or a `Content-Length` value bigger than the maximum allowed value (512 MB), ArangoDB will respond with *HTTP 413* (Request Entity Too Large).
-* if the overall length of the HTTP headers a client sends for one request exceeds the maximum allowed size (1 MB), the server will fail with *HTTP 431* (Request Header Fields Too Large).
+- if the overall length of the HTTP headers a client sends for one request exceeds the maximum allowed size (1 MB), the server will fail with *HTTP 431* (Request Header Fields Too Large).
-* if clients request an HTTP method that is not supported by the server, ArangoDB will return with *HTTP 405* (Method Not Allowed).
+- if clients request an HTTP method that is not supported by the server, ArangoDB will return with *HTTP 405* (Method Not Allowed).
 ArangoDB offers general support for the following HTTP methods:
-  * GET
+  - GET
-  * POST
+  - POST
-  * PUT
+  - PUT
-  * DELETE
+  - DELETE
-  * HEAD
+  - HEAD
-  * PATCH
+  - PATCH
-  * OPTIONS
+  - OPTIONS

   Please note that not all server actions allow using all of these HTTP methods.
   You should look up the supported methods for each method you intend to use